University of Missouri - Columbia Archives

 4. RESPONSIBILITIES:

 4-1.
-The University Archivist has the overall responsibility for organizing, editing, correcting, and maintaining the Archives Web page and associated files, directories, and utilities, with the assistance of the Technical Services Archivist and the Archives staff.
-Major needs for alterations, deletions, or additions to the Web page may be completed by Archives staff in consultation with the University Archivist, and the Public Services Archivist and/or the Technical Services Archivist.
+The University Archivist has the overall responsibility for organizing, editing, correcting, and maintaining the Archives web page and associated files, directories, and utilities, with the assistance of the Technical Services Archivist and the Archives staff.
+Major needs for alterations, deletions, or additions to the web page may be completed by Archives staff in consultation with the University Archivist, and the Public Services Archivist and/or the Technical Services Archivist.

 4-2.
 The Technical Services Archivist, under the direction of the University Archivist, is responsible for performing or overseeing all cataloging of University Archives holdings.

 4-4.
-The University Archivist will review and approve the final versions of all finding aids prior to their public distribution or publication on the University Archives Web page.
+The University Archivist will review and approve the final versions of all finding aids prior to their public distribution or publication on the University Archives web page.

 5. DEFINITIONS: